xdrop/night-owl-jetbrains/README.md

 ### Support

-So far there is support for Javascript, Typescript with React and Angular, feel free to PR for more :smile:
+So far there is support for Java, Python, Javascript, Typescript with React and Angular, feel free to PR for more :smile:

 - [x] Javascript
 - [x] ReactJS
 - [x] Typescript
 - [x] Angular
 - [x] Java
-- [ ] Python
+- [x] Python
 - [ ] Vue
 - [ ] SCSS
 - [ ] Other languages